hemantaph/gwsnr/arxiv/paper.md

   - $h_{+\times}$ are frequency domain waveform polarizations, and $F_{+\times}$ are antenna patterns.

 These formulations highlight *`gwsnr`*'s capability to efficiently process diverse GW signals, enhancing data analysis accuracy and efficiency.
+Newer version of `gwsnr` (version>0.3.2) also include JAX assited inner product.
+The waveform is called through `ripple` package.
+Some important functions are written using `jax.jit` and multiprocess through `jax.vmap`.

 #### Artificial Neural Network (ANN) Model for Pdet Estimation